UPPMAX/R-python-julia-matlab-HPC/lesson_plans/20241024_richel/README.md

 I do want to change the colors of the admonition per HPC center :-)

 - [ ] change the colors of the admonition per HPC center
+    - I gave up here

+Videos are done, so the material is finished.

+TODO:
+- Check and prepare Piors